vignesh-777/DS_Module17/Ex21-Representation-of-Graph.md

 Program to display the adjacency matrix of the given graph.

-Developed by: NITHIYANERANJAN S
+Developed by: VIGNESH R
-RegisterNumber:  212223040136
+RegisterNumber:  212223240177

 /*#include<stdio.h>